- Security Professionals Deliver a Better Customer Experience with Ignite - August 5, 2022

 Search Engine Optimization (SEO) sounds like something a bit unnerving – but the first step to SEO success does not involve your computer at all.
 It actually starts with your customers, and how THEY think about security systems and alarm services in YOUR service area.

 Also, don’t think of keywords as individual words.
 Think about how you approach a search.
 Suppose you’re going out to dinner in Boston and want to find the right restaurant.
 Do you type in “restaurant” and sort through the hundreds of thousands of responses?
-No, you might type in “top-rated seafood restaurant in Boston area.”
-There will still be lots of choices, but you’ve eliminated all of the chains and restaurants not within driving distance.
+No, you might type in “restaurants in Boston” or “pizza places near me” There will still be lots of choices, but you’ve eliminated all of the chains and restaurants not within driving distance.
 Your potential clients approach a search the same way.

 List Your Potential Keywords